glitchnsec/WinDbg-ExtensionsAndScripts/Extensions/Sockets/BuildNotes.md

 4. Add the template code for DbgEng Extension Exports

    See commit with message: Starter code for SocketsExtension.cpp SocketsExtension.def and SocketsExtension.h and BuildNotes.md

+5. Implement the Provider.
+	The provider.h file should contains delarations for classes and properties in their namespaces.
+	Add the provider.h file to the includes in the main .h file